LET'S TALK APPLICATIONS

 Hours 9am-5pm EST

-ECIS Wound Healing/Cell-Migration Assay
+Wound Healing/Cell-Migration

-Still Starting from "Scratch"?
+Still starting from “scratch”?

 Traditional Scratch Assay ECIS Wound Healing Assay